Rangers vs. Athletics Player Props Betting Odds

-Player prop betting options for Marcus Semien, Brent Rooker and others are available in the Texas Rangers-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Saturday, starting at 4:07 PM ET.
+Brent Rooker and Marcus Semien are two of the players with prop bets for the taking when the Oakland Athletics and the Texas Rangers square off at Oakland-Alameda County Coliseum on Sunday (starting at 4:07 PM ET).

 Bet on this matchup or its props with DraftKings!